Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## 2. Linked List

-- In a linked list for each & every element we process all the elemets then the time complexity is $O(n*n)$ -> $O(n^2)$.
+- In a linked list for each & every element we process all the elements then the time complexity is $O(n*n)$ -> $O(n^2)$.
-- A simple way to findout time complexity is by checking the code.
+- A simple way to find out time complexity is by checking the code.
 If we have nested for loop then the time complexity is $n^2$.

 ```c++
 for(int i=0;i<n;i++>)